 The Oriental Institute (or the Faculty of Oriental Studies) is the ideal destination for students whose interests are primarily focused on various aspects of China’s traditional culture as well as China’s recent history, literature and contemporary culture.
 Available programmes include MPhil in Modern Chinese Studies, MPhil in Traditional East Asia, and DPhil in Oriental Studies.

-The School of Interdisciplinary Area Studies (SIAS) offers programmes including MSc in Contemporary Chinese Studies and MPhil in Modern Chinese Studies, which provide an excellent foundation for multi-disciplinary research and in-depth understanding of contemporary and modern China from the perspectives of various disciplines, including anthropology, economics, politics, history, sociology and culture.
+The Oxford School of Global and Area Studies (OSGA) offers programmes including MSc in Contemporary Chinese Studies and MPhil in Modern Chinese Studies, which provide an excellent foundation for multi-disciplinary research and in-depth understanding of contemporary and modern China from the perspectives of various disciplines, including anthropology, economics, politics, history, sociology and culture.

 School of Archaeology